Rolling Your Shins Out

 You can do the same thing.
 Rather than forcing the outer edge of your foot down, see if you can feel it as it moves closer to the floor.
 You might try shifting your weight forwards or back a little so that the base of your little toe presses down with just as much pressure as your heel.

-Release as you allow your shins to roll back in.
+Release this action as you allow your shins to roll back in.

-An important note: The idea of pressing down through the outer edge of your foot isn't to lift your inner foot (I believe that is called "Eversion.")
+An important note: The idea of pressing down through the outer edge of your foot isn't to lift your inner foot (This is called "Eversion.")

 You may feel a slight "activation" just below the center of the back of your lower leg as you do so.